HOW I BECAME A DOG TRAINER

 Eventually I saw little things happening.
 She was becoming more alert but had poor bladder control.
 She was peeing herself two or three times a night and that demanded that we had to get up, change her bedding, then take her outside to pee before we could get back to sleeping.
 Her bowel movement was also not normal.
-By September I had finished my first supply of the product and was seeing improvement just about every day.
+By September, I had finished my first supply of the product and was seeing improvement just about every day.
 I discovered four other products for this disease and started using them.
 As I am writing this (April 5, 2022) she is getting up on her own without much help, can walk by herself as well as go pee and poo on her own.
-She let’s me know when she wants to go out and is back to her demanding self.
+She lets me know when she wants to go out and is back to her demanding self.
 We now had a renewed Pia!!!
 Our beloved Pia passed away on July 12, 2022.
 I wanted another Lagotto and was willing to pay up to $5000 for one but nobody had any puppies for sale.
 I then thought I would contact Laodicea Lagottos, whom I had spoken to three years ago about a puppy for a show home.
 Not only that, but I would have to put Pia and I thought no she was in good shape at 11 years old just to have a puppy.
 I contacted Laodicea Lagottos on July 20, 2022 and asked about having a puppy as a show home dog.(You get a puppy for nothing and look after it as their forever home but the breeder has show and breeding rights.
 He told me as a matter of fact I just had a litter today (what were the changes of that).
 My dream came true.
 She had six puppies, five males and one female.
 I wanted a male puppy, and he picked this beautiful male puppy out for me.
 His registered name is Laodicea’s Joel Maisel (Peepuno).

 How Good Calm Dog Training Business Began